CLASSES

 Min / Max Enrollment: 4/10

-Course Materials: Access to a computer and internet outside of class to make Powerpoints and/or Google Slides.
+Course Materials: Access to a computer and internet outside of class, as this course uses Google Classroom for grades, class announcements, homework reminders, etc.

 Biology is the study of living organisms.
 Themes that will be covered in this course include Cell Structure and Function, Genetics, Plant and Human Body Systems, Kingdoms of Life (Protists, Fungi, Animals, etc), and Ecosystems.
 Students will be actively involved in laboratory experiments and projects that are designed to reinforce course content.